Did you know that most of your dog’s immune system is in his gut?

 Feeding Your Dog Garlic

-Wait at least 10 minutes before feeding the crushed or chopped garlic.
+Then wait a couple of minutes before feeding the crushed or chopped garlic.
 This lets the allicin develop.

 Here are some guidelines for daily feeding.

 - 10 to 15 pounds – 1/2 clove

 - 20 to 40 pounds – 1 clove

 - 45 to 70 pounds – 2 cloves

 - 75+ pounds – 2 1/2 cloves